lisushka/containers-sydsummit-eks-workshop-2019/amazon-ecs-mythicalmysfits-workshop/workshop-1/README.md

 kube-public   Active    12m
 kube-system   Active    12m
 ```
-verify 2x nodes have been created
+verify 2 x Nodes have been created.
+These are your 2 EC2 instances that have been spun up by EKSCTL.
+You can verify this on the console
 ```
 kubectl get nodes